Sunscald on Peppers – Causes and How to Prevent It

 How to Identify Sunscald on Peppers

-Many pepper varieties hang down naturally are are thus shaded by the foliage of the plant.
+Many pepper varieties hang down naturally and are thus shaded by the foliage of the plant.
 However, if the peppers grow upwards or are otherwise exposed to prolonged sunlight, then sunscald becomes an issue.

 Brown or white foliage

-Fruits are not the only part of a pepper plant that is vulnerable to sunscald.
+Fruits are not the only part of a pepper plant that is vulnerable to sun scald.
 Without proper hardening off, tender young pepper plant leaves may become damaged from excessive sunlight.

 Sunscald on pepper leaves will start with leaves turning brown or ivory-white, quickly becoming dry and crispy to the touch.
+Though sunscald on plants may seem counter-intuitive, it is a real concern if you are growing in full sunlight.
+Make sure to transition your young pepper seedlings gradually to let them adjust to the sun.

 Alternaria Fruit Rot